NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Referral-Payload.page.md

 ### Flag (Scene safety)
 The Flag (Scene Safety) resource is used to communicate safety information about the incident location.
 The *Flag.subject* is the *Incident Location*

-When populating this resource, Requesters **must** include both *flag.category* and *flag.code* values using the specific [BaRS CodeSystems](https://simplifier.net/nhsbookingandreferrals/scene-safety-codes-bars)
+When populating this resource, Senders **must** include both *flag.category* and *flag.code* values using the specific [BaRS CodeSystems](https://simplifier.net/nhsbookingandreferrals/scene-safety-codes-bars)

 When the scene is unsafe the *Flag.code.text* **must** be populated with the free text reason(s) that the scene is unsafe